top of page

 And, it gets better!

 A month later, another amazing human being, Michelle Sutter, saw on social media all the work I was doing including my trip to El Savador, and reached out to me.
 Michelle is a giver, she loves people and it shows through her actions!
 She had just joined the Fathom team (https://www.fathom.org/what-is-impact-travel/) and gave me 2 free tickets to travel with Fathom as a "Pay it Forward" gift.
 I was beyond excited and grateful!
 I could not even believe it!
 Fathom was an amazing concept, another opportunity to travel with Purpose AND I get to take a friend!!
-In the end, 26 of my friends and I ended up embarking on the Fathom journey where we got to build cement floors for people's homes, plant trees in the forest, teach English to kids in school and so much more!
+Long story very short, in the end, 26 of my friends and I ended up embarking on the Fathom journey where we got to build cement floors for people's homes, plant trees in the forest, teach English to kids in school and so much more.

 In the end I get love and connection.
 And nothing beats that!